mobi-css/getmobicss.com/src/docs/form.md

 ### Complicated forms

-If you want to have multiple inputs in one row, you should use the grid system.
+If you want to have multiple inputs in one row, you should use flexbox layout.

 <form class="form" action="#Complicated-forms">
   <div class="flex-left units-gap">